-Cumberland County will continue pursuing housing goals and objectives that include increasing the availability and accessibility of decent, safe and affordable housing to include acquisition, new construction, rehabilitation, clearance, demolition and rental assistance.
+Cumberland County identified housing goals and objectives that include increasing the availability and accessibility of decent, safe and affordable housing to include acquisition, new construction, rehabilitation, clearance, demolition and rental assistance.
+Cumberland County amended its Consolidated Plan to expand its rehabilitation activities to include disaster recovery housing repairs to address the unmet need for housing repairs.